Do you have a professional recruiter in your corner? If the answer is no, why not?

 Let’s be honest.
 The best time to establish a relationship with a recruiter is when you don’t need one.
 You don’t want desperate times to force you to work with a recruiter you don’t particularly like.
 Since this relationship can support your long term career goals, I’d recommend connecting with someone you actually like talking to, and whose opinion you value, long before you are thinking of making a move.

-Here are the top 10 reasons you need your own recruiter relationship:
+Here are the top 10 reasons you need a recruiter relationship:

 - Honesty – A good recruiter tells you like it is.
-They won’t present you with a pipe dream of fame and fortune.
-They will, however, tell you what you’re actually worth in the marketplace, ways in which to optimize your employment package and represent you accordingly.
+They will share what they think you are worth in the current marketplace, ways in which to optimize your employment package and represent you accordingly.
+It’s simple, if they don’t think you’re a fit for a position, they’ll tell you why.
+If they do, they will fight for you to be seen by their clients.

 - Marketing & story telling – They’ll help you to define your unique value proposition and coach you on how to market and sell your skills.
-In my experience, most candidates are not comfortable with promoting their achievements in a way that resonates to a hiring authority.
-By understanding the features and benefits of your candidacy, your recruiter’s goal is to put you in front of the right people, at the right time.
+In our experience, most candidates are not comfortable with promoting their achievements in a way that resonates to a hiring authority.
+By understanding the features and benefits of your unique candidacy, the recruiter’s goal is to put you in front of the right people, at the right time and sell your background in a way you may not be comfortable doing.

 - Trust – You might be surprised what a recruiter knows about their candidates.
 People will tell you an awful lot about their personal lives when they trust you.
 Candidates should feel assured that their recruiter will treat their discussions in confidence.
 It’s these discussions that determine where, and how, a candidate will be best presented.